 TensorZero Client

 The TensorZero client offers the most flexibility.
 It can be used with a built-in embedded (in-memory) gateway or a standalone HTTP gateway.
 Additionally, it can be used synchronously or asynchronously.
+You can install the TensorZero Python client with pip install tensorzero.

 Embedded Gateway